+mediate certificate

-The Fire Science Basic Certificate program is designed to introduce basic skills and to assist those who desire to enhance their abilities on the job.
+program is designed to introduce basic skills and to assist

+those who desire to enhance

+their abilities on the job.

-Included in the curriculum are practical applications and knowledge.
-Students may apply credit hours earned in this program toward the Associate of Applied Science degree in Fire Science.
+Included in the curriculum

+are practical applications and

+knowledge.
+Students may

+apply credit hours earned in

+this program toward the

+Associate of Applied Science

+degree in Fire Science.